nskh/automatic-safety-proofs/README.md

 This README walks through steps required to run the examples for our TACAS submission "Automating geometric proofs of collision avoidance via active corners".
 Our artifact automatically constructs and visualizes a formulation of a "safe region", the set of obstacle locations where a collision will not occur given an object and trajectory.
 Commands to run in the terminal begin with a $; do not actually include the "$" character in your terminal command.

 On the VM, open a terminal.
 Download and unzip a zip file of the directory:

-TODO(nishant): change this to reflect a different zip file location `$ wget https://github.com/nskh/automatic-safety-proofs/archive/clean_artifact.zip` `$ unzip clean_artifact.zip`
+`$ wget https://github.com/nskh/automatic-safety-proofs/archive/clean_artifact.zip`

+`$ unzip clean_artifact.zip`

 CD into the directory

 `$ cd automatic-safety-proofs-clean_artifact`

 Install dependencies

 `$ chmod +x install_pip.sh`

 `$ ./install_pip.sh`

 Four examples are included.
 The first is a simple toy example to illustrate the functionality of our tool.
 The second and third are the applications included in our submitted paper.
 The last example is a piecewise function f(y) that is equivalent to a segment of the second trajectory.
 When you run the examples, they output three plots (the fourth outputs two plots) and two blocks of text.